1 What is the main domestic legislation as regards trade remedies?

 17 What will the authority consider when deciding whether to begin an investigation?

-The authorities as a rule recommend interested parties to collect available relevant data, such as legislative or administrative acts of the third country’s authorities that are believed to be the reason for the trade barrier, statistical information on trade flows that have decreased or are expected to decrease as a result of the imposition of the trade barrier, and data on the negative impact of the trade barrier on the business of the complaining company or effect on the economy of the EAEU member states.
+The authorities as a rule recommend that interested parties collect available relevant data, such as legislative or administrative acts of the third country’s authorities that are believed to be the reason for the trade barrier, statistical information on trade flows that have decreased or are expected to decrease as a result of the imposition of the trade barrier, and data on the negative impact of the trade barrier on the business of the complaining company or effect on the economy of the EAEU member states.

 As of 2013, the EEC undertakes monitoring and reporting of foreign trade barriers for goods exported by the EAEU members.
 The respective reports and lists of foreign trade barriers are published on the EEC’s website (www.eurasiancommission.org/ru/act/trade/dotp/Pages/dostup.aspx).

 18 What measures outside the WTO may the authority unilaterally take against a foreign trade barrier?
 Are any such measures currently in force?

 Following the accession of EAEU members to the WTO, their actions must comply with WTO rules.
 Only Belarus is still a non-WTO member; however, the obligations of Belarus under the EAEU Treaty (which seek to ensure, where possible, compliance with WTO rules) may have a restrictive effect on the ability of Belarus to take unilateral actions against foreign trade barriers.